bohselecta/gpt-conversation-miner/README.md

 ## License

-This project is open source.
-See the repository for license details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+Additionally, OpenAI and its affiliates have been granted extended rights under the [OpenAI Collaboration Addendum](OPENAI_COLLABORATION_ADDENDUM.md).

 ## Contributing